berkedilekoglu/kernel_trick/README.md

 # kernel_trick
-Creating a single layer feed forward neural network according to Rahimi's randomized kernel transformation.
+Creating a single layer feed forward neural network by using Rahimi's randomized kernel transformation.

 ML_banana_dataset will be used!